-Wha at do we assess?
-Asses sment in the CCP: Asses ss: all the areas of language learning, namely: Oral Language, Reading, Grammar and Vocabulary, Writing and Literature the Common Core Learner Attributes, which are essential outcomes in the three domains of learning (i.e. cognitive, psychomotor and affective); knowledge and skills with emphasis on the 4Rs in the learning areas;
+- all the areas of language learning, namely: Oral Language, Reading, Grammar and Vocabulary, Writing and Literature - the Common Core Learner Attributes, which are essential outcomes in the three domains of learning (i.e. cognitive, psychomotor, and affective); - knowledge and skills with emphasis on the 4Rs in the learning areas; - the core competencies with emphasis on attitudes and values.
+The process is illustrated diagrammatically in Figure 2.